empyreanx/vcap/README.md

 ## Example

-A minimal example (without error checking) of grabbing a frame:
+A minimal example (without error checking) of capturing an image:

 ```c
 #include <vcap.h>